ovh/docs/pages/platform/data-processing/36_HOWTO_use_object_storage_java/guide.en-ie.md

 We will use the OpenStack S3 API to read and write data to Swift Object Storage.

 Samples are based on the well-known WordCount.
 We will first read data from a text file, then count the frequence of each word in this particular file.
-And the print the result in output log and also write the result in a text file in Swift object storage.
+And the print the result in output log and also write the result in a text file in OVHcloud Swift Object Storage.

 ## Requirements
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.